KeeVeeGames/Shady.gml/README.md

     ![image](https://github.com/user-attachments/assets/8ca4f138-bc2a-478c-b23b-046b94e8eee4)

   </details>
-* **Changes in the shader aren't applying / shader has lost its code**.
+* **The code in Shader Editor is turned to a preprocessed one / Changes in the shader aren't applying**.
 Use `Clean` option for the Shady executable to flush possibly corrupted cache files.
 It is hooked to the "Brush" button in GameMaker IDE so you can just press that.
 Alternatively, you can call shady executable with the `--clean` option.
-* **GameMaker's shader compilation errors are reporting the wrong line number**.
-As the preprocessor is "expanding" your added pragma directives and GameMaker's compiler is compiling already expanded sources, you will get error reports on the wrong lines that are from the modified expanded shader source.
-To view the modified shader to get the idea of what may have gone wrong, navigate to the "shaders" folder of the project, find the directory that has the name of the bugged shader and open the file with the `_mod` postfix inside the directory.
+* **Shader is corrupted / Shader has lost its code**.
+Scan the output console for Shady errors regarding failed integrity check.
+You could find backup shaders in the project directory in `\shaders\your_shader\your_shader.*_bak` or in the backup archive in `%appdata%\GameMakerStudio2\Cache\GMS2IDE\` with your project name, inside `Shady` directory.

 ## Alternatives and inspirations:
 * **[Xpanda](https://github.com/GameMakerDiscord/Xpanda)** – uses a custom syntax and is not integrated with the compilation process but supports HLSL.